imrinzzzz/project-audio-player/README.md

 - "encrypt" the audio file and download the encrypted file (The encryption uses AES algorith)
 - "decrypt" the said audio file and let you play on the browser

+We have deployed this on *Heroku* and you can try using it [here](https://audio-player-gr6.herokuapp.com/)!

 ### On decryption
 In order to decrypt the encrypted file, a password is needed.
 However, for security reason, we have encrypted `password.json` file before pushing onto this repository.
 Thus, if you wish to implement this simple website, you can create your own `password.json` or change the password in the `script.js`.